Z-P-J/RxLife/README.md

 # RxLife

 ### 轻量级的RxJava生命周期管理库
-### Bind observables to the lifecycle of Activity or Fragment or View in a non-invasive way.
+### A light library which can bind observables to the lifecycle of Activity or Fragment or View in a non-invasive way.

 [![](https://img.shields.io/badge/platform-android-brightgreen.svg)](https://developer.android.com/index.html)
 [ ![API](https://img.shields.io/badge/API-19+-blue.svg?style=flat-square) ](https://developer.android.com/about/versions/android-4.0.html)